rob-blackbourn/JetBlack.Network/README.md

 # JetBlack.Network

-An experiment in using reactive extensions with network sockets.
+An experiment in using reactive extensions with network sockets over TCP.

 Four versions are implemented:

-1. Use Socket as the driving class with BeginReceive/EndReceive and BeginSend/EndSend.
+1. Use TcpListener/TcpClient classes with asynchronous listen, connect, and stream methods.
-2. Use socket as the driving class with non-blocking sockets and select.
+2. Use Socket as the driving class providing asynchronous listen and connect methods, but using with asynchronous stream methods.
-3. Use Socket as the driving class with asynchronous stream methods.
+3. Use Socket as the driving class providing asynchronous methods for listen, connect, send and receive.
-4. Use TcpListener/TcpClient classes with asynchronous stream methods.
+4. Use socket as the driving class with non-blocking sockets and a select loop.

 ## Description